pkp/pkp-docs/learning-ojs/en/settings-workflow.md

 Once you send the form to a reviewer you will no longer be able to edit it because that would change the record for existing reviews using that form.
 If you want to make changes to the review form at that point you can copy the existing form and create a new updated version.

-**Blind Review**: Check this box to display a link for instructions on ensuring all submission files are anonymized.
+**Anonymous Reviewer/Disclosed Author**: Check this box to display a link for instructions on ensuring all submission files are anonymized.

 ![](./assets/learning-ojs-3-settings-workflow-settings-review2.png)